dhruvkmodi/ABB_JSONApplication/README.md

 5. To start the application put this command **node index.js**
 6. The application should be running on http://localhost:5000/, the VSC terminal is also showing this

-### Please reload the Application when working with more than
+### Please reload the Application when working with more than one file